 We thought that the island was really beautiful.
 We travelled in May, and it was not crowded.
 Langkawi is absolutely worth a trip!

 We stayed in Malaysia’s second largest city for a short time.
 The city would serve as our base for our day trip to the coast of Desaru to play golf, as well as to simplify our trip to Bintan in Indonesia.

 We traveled from Langkawi to Johor by plane.
 Cost: 155 MYR per person including golf luggage.

 We realized that we were beginning to run out of time, otherwise we would have taken the train or the bus again to Johor Bahru.

 We liked Johor and found that there were hardly any other tourists in the city.
 And when we saw them, they were usually weekend travelers coming from Singapore.
 We started our days very comfortably and finished them just as comfortable.
-We explored the city, drifting from place to place in the old town.
+In the old town we explored the city and drifted from place to place.
 We also enjoyed the views on the beach of Danga Bay, where we stayed.
-We would travel back to Johor any time.
+Would we travel to Johor again?
+Any time.